Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Geranium: Reduces inflammation

-If the affected area remains inflamed, you are going to want to use the essential oils along with a cold compress.
-Around six drops of the essential oil in a bowl of cold water with ice.
+If the affected area remains inflamed, you will want to use the essential oils along with a cold compress.
+Put around six drops of the essential oil in a bowl of cold water with ice.
 Allow a piece of cloth to soak in the water and wring out the cloth.
-From there, you can place the cold compress covering the impacted area.
+Then, place the cold compress over the impacted area.
 You will want to leave it there until the sprained area feels better.
 Alternatively, visit Kumi for diffuser jewellery.

-As soon as the swelling has gone down, you will want to consider integrating aromatic baths into your routine.
+As soon as the swelling decreases, consider integrating aromatic baths into your routine.
 You can do this by placing as many as eight drops of essential oil into around three tablespoons of Dead Sea Salt.
-From there, you will be able to pour it into a warm bath.
-Then, you can soak your body in the bath for as many as 20 minutes which can help boost your healing efforts.
-If you can stomach the pain, you can even take an ice bath which is going to be even more effective at decreasing inflammation and boosting circulation.
+From there, you can pour it into a warm bath.
+Then, you can soak your body in the tub for as many as 20 minutes, which can help boost your healing efforts.
+If you can stomach the pain, you can even take an ice bath, which will be even more effective at decreasing inflammation and boosting circulation.

 Page Reference